-Time.
-Money.
-We all wish we had more of them.
+We all wish we had more of both.

 This is even more keenly felt by business owners and entrepreneurs, for whom time really is money.

-Finding ways to more effectively use the amount of time available to us is a classic productivity problem.
+Finding ways to use the time available to us more effectively is a classic productivity problem.

 In the spirit of saving you time, we’ve compiled some of the top mobile apps and services used by business owners and entrepreneurs.
 Because as Shirley Temple (yes, seriously) once said, “Time is money.
 Wasted time means wasted money means trouble.”

 You would think that once you’ve seen one calendaring app, you’ve seen them all, but some app developers would beg to differ.
-In addition to the typical calendar apps, there are now some very innovative solutions that turn the classic calendar and timeline layout on its head
+In addition to the typical calendar apps, some very innovative solutions turn the classic calendar and timeline layout on its head.

-Vantage (iOS) is another app that reimagines how events can be displayed.
+Vantage reimagines how events can be displayed.
 It’s “built to be highly visual for the best possible view of your life.”
 Tech2’s review liked its “better, smarter layout,” comparing it favorably to Star Wars’ famous “opening crawl.”

-If you prefer a more traditional calendar layout, Microsoft’s Outlook (iOS / Android) is an excellent choice.
-On top of its strong email and contact features, Outlook also boasts integration with a number of popular apps and services, thanks in part to Microsoft’s purchase and merging of features from the popular Sunrise app (RIP).
+If you prefer a more traditional calendar layout, Microsoft’s Outlook is an excellent choice.
+On top of its strong email and contact features, Outlook also boasts integration with several popular apps and services, thanks in part to Microsoft’s purchase and merging of features from the popular Sunrise app (RIP).

 Try as we might to purge it from our lives, all signs point to email sticking around long after we’ve skipped this joint and moved to Mars.
-Thankfully, there are some very good options available that extend and reimagine email.
+Thankfully, there are some excellent options available that extend and reimagine email.

-Polymail (iOS / Mac) was the darling of the Product Hunt community when it launched and for good reason.
-It’s an attractive, powerful take on email that includes such business-friendly features like email tracking, undo send, contact profiles, and more.
-DailyTekk’s enthusiastic review echoes the praise heaped on Polymail, calling it “the very best Mac email app,” thanks to “a clean design and a TON of really useful and interesting features.”
+Polymail (iOS / Mac) was the darling of the Product Hunt community when it launched and for a good reason.
+It’s an attractive, powerful take on email that includes such business-friendly features as email tracking, undo send, contact profiles, and more.
+DailyTekk’s enthusiastic review echoes the praise heaped on Polymail, calling it “the very best Mac email app,” thanks to “a clean design and a TON of handy and interesting features.”

 Video chat and conferencing

-Gruveo claims to be “the world’s easiest video calls,” and has a similar setup and list of features as Appear.in.
-It distinguishes itself by offering both video and audio calls, and by being broadly available.
-You can use Gruveo in your browser, on mobile, and even integrated into Canadian chat juggernaut Slack.
+Gruveo claims to be “the world’s easiest video calls.”
+It distinguishes itself by offering both video and audio calls and by being broadly available.
+You can use Gruveo in your browser, mobile, and even integrated into Canadian chat juggernaut Slack.

 The jury is still out how Chime compares to market leaders like Skype and Cisco WebEx, but if Amazon’s domination of cloud web services is any indication, its future could be very bright.

 Another acclaimed to-do app is Todoist.
-Khoi Vinh, the former Design Director for the New York Times, is a documented long-time user of it.
-In 2013 he wrote, “it remains a ridiculously simple bit of software that takes just moments to learn, and it’s still extremely effective.”
+Khoi Vinh, the former Design Director for the New York Times, is a documented long-time user.
+He wrote, “it remains a ridiculously simple bit of software that takes just moments to learn, and it’s still extremely effective.”

-Calendar apps aren’t the only place where innovation happens – to-do apps have their share of unique and innovative designs, and Habitica is a great example.
-It was one of the first app to use gaming concepts as a key motivation method, which we now know as “gamification.”
+Calendar apps aren’t the only place where innovation happens – to-do apps share unique and innovative designs, and Habitica is a great example.
+It was one of the first apps to use gaming concepts as a key motivation method, which we now know as “gamification.”
 It reimagines your tasks and habits as a fantasy role-playing game, with achievement badges, gold, and virtual equipment such as potions as incentives.
-Based on its popularity this approach is very effective, as Gadgette’s review noted: “Habitica is a brilliant app for helping add an extra layer of motivation for the inconsistently motivated.”
+Based on its popularity, this approach is very effective.
+As Gadgette’s review noted: “Habitica is a brilliant app for helping add an extra layer of motivation for the inconsistently motivated.”

-No matter how organized and effective you may try to make your life, your personal health and awareness is a critical part of Getting Things Done.
+No matter how organized and effective you may try to make your life, your personal health and awareness are critical for getting things done.
 It’s hard to knock down to-dos like a boss when you’re wasting time procrastinating or, (ahem), spending it messing around with productivity apps.

-Lifecycle (iOS), by the developers of the very popular Sleep Cycle alarm clock, is an app that tries to help you understand where you spend your time.
+Lifecycle, by the developers of the trendy Sleep Cycle alarm clock, is an app that tries to help you understand where you spend your time.
 It does this by tracking where you go, how long you spend in transition between places, and how long you sleep.
-It then displays all of this information in attractive charts and graphs, which help you figure out “where your greatest time expenditure is, sleeping more, working less, finding a shorter commute to work,” according to its web site.
+It then displays all of this information in attractive charts and graphs, which help you figure out “where your greatest time expenditure is, sleeping more, working less, finding a shorter commute to work,” according to its website.